Lawson schemes for highly oscillatory stochastic differential equations and conservation of invariants: Preservation of invariants

-Requirements for stochastic Runge--Kutta methods to preserve quadratic invariants are given in \cite{hong15poq}.
-Strictly speaking, their results only apply to autonomous systems, it is however straightforward to extend their results to the nonautonomous transformed \cref{equ:TransformedSDE}.
+Requirements for stochastic Runge--Kutta methods to preserve quadratic invariants are given in \citet{hong15poq}.
+Strictly speaking, those results only apply to autonomous systems, it is however straightforward to extend them to the nonautonomous transformed SDE \eqref{equ:TransformedSDE}.
 We can then conclude with the following \lcnamecref{cor:QInvMidpoint}:

 \begin{corollary} Under the assumptions of \cref{thm:NumQuadInv} the midpoint stochastic Lawson scheme preserves the quadratic invariants \labelcref{eq:quadraticinvariant}. \end{corollary}